Fifth Annual Forensic Science Leadership Lecture

 Thursday, October 8

-Cedar Crest College’s Forensic Science program will host the third annual Forensic Science Leadership Lecture featuring the National Institute of Standards and Technology's Program Manager, Susan Ballou on Thursday, October 17 at 5:30 p.m.
-This free event will take place Samuels Theatre, located in the Tompkins College Center and is open to the public.
-Her lecture is titled "Making Your Mark When Sleuths are Expected to be Like Sherlock."
+Cedar Crest College’s Forensic Science program will host the fifth annual Forensic Science Leadership Lecture featuring the National Institute of Standards and Technology's Special Assistant to the Director for Forensic Science, Dr. John M. Butler, on Thursday, October 8 at 5:00 p.m.
+This free event will take place in the Alumnae Hall Auditorium and is open to the public.

 The Forensic Science Leadership Lecture is sponsored by Dr. Richard Saferstein who, for more than 21 years, headed the crime laboratory of the New Jersey State Police, which is one of the largest forensic science laboratories in the United States.